Alpha Morph is an early research prototype. Expect bugs, rough edges, and breaking changes. Help us build it →

 $ morph checkout feature

-$ morph merge-plan main # preview bar to beat
+$ morph merge-plan main # preview bar to beat + case provenance

 $ morph merge main # dominance required